miguelpaz/jlab/cartodb_geolocation_tutorial.md

 Back to the “Map View”, you will see your orange dots.
 It is an accurate visualization by itself, but it could be better.
 In order for us to have a clear understanding of the information, it would be nice to have the state lines well delimited.
 To do that, we need what it is called **Polygons**.

-Luckily, CartoDB gets information like this for free based only in the state name.
+Luckily, Carto gets information like this for free based only in the state name.
 But, since our dataset is already being used to show the dots in the map, we need to create a new layer.

 To create a new layer, you need to click in the “+” sign located on the vertical tab in the right side of the screen, where the arrow is showing in the picture below:

 ![](https://github.com/miguelpaz/jlab/blob/master/images/map_cartodb_advanced_3_arrow.png?raw=true)

-We could import state borders information from a .csv file or other formats, but, conveniently, CartoDB has a nice community that makes this kind of polygon data available for free.
+We could import state borders information from a .csv file or other formats, but, conveniently, Carto has a nice community that makes this kind of polygon data available for free.

 Instead of clicking `Connect Dataset`, you can go to the `Data Library` option and look for the “USA States” data.
 Then, you can rearrange the order of the datasets by just dragging the right-sided column in the map view.